Objective: Use this guide to quickly find scholarly and professional resources in support of the Early Childhood Education program.

 Children’s Picture Book Collection

-Browse children’s picture books on the main floor along the wall between offices 201C and 201D.
+Browse children’s picture books on the second floor Learning Commons.

 Organized by the first letter of the author’s last name.

-Find books on specific topics in education upstairs in room 301C.
+Find books on specific topics in education.
 Categories include:

 LA History of education